Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Note: In this context, the status "blind" means either the ailment or the fact that you have no light source in a dungeon.

+Note: In the original docs byte 0x04 was planned to be a search skill check similar to the one in the chest event.
+However this was never implemented in the original Ambermoon code, so it is safe to consider it as unused.

 ## Spinner event (0x05 / 5)